joshbuddy/ghostbuster/README.md

 This will click the nth element matching the selector.
 If no index is specified it uses the first one found.

+### clickFollow

+*Arguments*: selector, [index or options]

+This will click the nth element matching the selector and assert the location changed.
+If no index is specified it uses the first one found.
+If no path option is given, it will merely assert that the location changed.

 ### input

 *Arguments*: selector, text